SinTan1729/caddy-wikijs-metatags/README.md

 myself.
 My wiki page links look like `https://<hostname>/<language>/<topic>/<pagename>`.
 Anything else would not work.

-## Limitations
+## Limitation

-- Compressed responses (e.g. from an upstream proxy which gzipped the response body) will not be decoded before attempting to replace.
+Compressed responses (e.g. from an upstream proxy which gzipped the response body) will not be decoded before attempting to replace.
 To work around this, you may send the `Accept-Encoding: identity` request header to the upstream to tell it not to compress the response.
 For example:

 ```caddyfile